-And then I realized, it was a pronghorn -- and the reason it seemed to be zooming along so effortlessly is because pronghorn are the fastest land animal on North America.
-In fact, it is the second fastest land animal in the world with only the cheetah clocking faster speeds.The difference, though, is that while cheetahs can reach a faster top speed, they can only hold that speed for a few hundred yards.
-Pronghorn can sustain blazing speeds for miles, and in a distance run would easily beat a cheetah without breaking a sweat.
+And then I realized, it was a pronghorn -- and the reason it seemed to be zooming along so effortlessly is that pronghorn is the fastest land animal in North America.
+In fact, it is the second-fastest land animal in the world with only the cheetah clocking faster speeds.The difference, though, is that while cheetahs can reach a faster top speed, they can only hold that speed for a few hundred yards.
+Pronghorn can sustain blazing speeds for miles, and in a distance, run would easily beat a cheetah without breaking a sweat.

 This speed starts at a very young age.
 Females give birth in the spring to one or two fawns, which stay hidden in the grass until they are old enough to outrun their primary (non-human) predators of coyotes, bobcats and golden eagles.
 This happens in just a couple weeks.
 In fact, a fawn can outrun a human in just a matter of days after being born.

 "If I'm in reasonable physical condition, I can usually run down a 5-day-old fawn," says John A. Byers, a scientist who has studied pronghorn for over 20 years and has had to test out these speeds while trying to tag fawns for long-term study.
 "A contest against a 7-day-old fawn is a toss-up, and a 10-day-old fawn can in effect thumb its nose at me with impunity."